antoniotomeribeiro/antoniotomeribeiro/NOVA_sbe.md

 Apresentação pessoal e percurso profissional
 Responder a perguntas como as que seguem e responder segundo a tua perspectiva (podes incluir experiências da RedMart também):

-How was it like to set up an eCommerce from scratch at Sonae and El Corte Inglés?
+### How was it like to set up an eCommerce from scratch at Sonae and El Corte Inglés?
-How was your experience as Head of Ecommerce at El Corte Inglés?
+### How was your experience as Head of Ecommerce at El Corte Inglés?

 Hard and Worth it

 - [ ] Design a team
-- [ ] Create a culture
+- [ ] Create a culture focused on speed and user experience
 - [ ] Design business process
 - [ ] Create platformes to complete tasks
 - [ ] Change everything without losing what you already have

-What were the business needs that pushed Sonae and El Corte Inglés to transition to e-commerce?
+### What were the business needs that pushed Sonae and El Corte Inglés to transition to e-commerce?

 - [ ] The world was changing
 - [ ]